Interview #20 Julia Bamberg: "Many employees welcome permanence more than change."

 If the company you work on now were a person, what kind of person would it be?

-J: It would be an older man slightly looking like Santa Claus but without the cap.
-He looks a little sluggish from the far, but when you take a closer look you see his fancy, colorful socks and the modern sneakers on his feet that make him move faster than you would expect.
+J: It would be an older and wise man looking like Santa Claus but without the cap.
+He looks maybe a little slow from the far, but when you take a closer look you see his fancy, colorful socks and the modern sneakers on his feet that make him move faster than you would expect.

 AO: A fascinating and deep comparison.
 For a second, I managed to imagine this character and now I understand more in which company you work.